 That seems a pretty basic error, so why would they have left out a cross-brace?
 It is possible that the spire was built during the period when the Black Death devastated England, between 1348-1350.
 The spire may have been started by experienced workmen, who then died in the Plague, so the work had to be finished by inexperienced men, who simply didn't know enough to put in braces.

 Other, less practical reasons have been given out for the crooked spire.
 One old story says that the Devil was resting on the spire, his tail wrapped around it for support.
 The smell of incense from inside the church made him sneeze, and the violence of the sneeze caused the spire to twist.

+A second version combines the Devil and the inhabitants of Chesterfield; according to this story the Devil was resting on the spire, and when he realised that the bride (or groom!) entering the church was a virgin he twisted around in surprise, pulling the spire with him.
 While you are standing in the churchyard gazing at the crooked spire, look for an old 1924 gas lamp, which once illuminated the nearby market place.

-Historic features include the Jacobean pulpit, a Norman font, and a late 15th century wooden screen in the south transept.
+Historic features include the Jacobean pulpit, a Norman font, and a late 15th-century wooden screen in the south transept.
 Look for a window on the south aisle wall depicting scenes from the history of Chesterfield.
 Also in the south aisle is a medieval tomb niche with the effigy of an unknown woman, her hands clasped in prayer.